gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 We do not want the Typist to just hack away.
 If they did, other participants could merely descipher the then buggy code and make incorrect assumptions.
 That's not sustainable.
-We want the Typist to follow the team's instructions.
+We want the Typist to follow the team's instructions instead.
 Being a Typist is hard.
 They may get overwhelmed with conflicting ideas.
 What should they focus on?